piinAy/Angebote/README.md

 - edit or delete directly data rows in the data table
 - search/filter in customers or products

-Bugs to fix:
-- view window is not always correct after deleting data rows

 To Do's:
 - add TextChanged to be able to save every change?
 - also show the customer or the product above their recommendations